UniqueNetwork/nft-workshop/README.md

   ];
 ```

+The order in which traits come is important: It is used as a z-order when images are combined.
+The traits (parts) that come lower in the list of traits will be added to the image later, so they will cover up parts that come earlier.

 ## Step 3: Prepare Substrate Address with Seed

 If you have never worked with Substrate addresses and seeds before, use these steps from the Marketplace README guide: